deepshig/monitoring-spark/README.md

 * Batch processing algorithm: We take the data from 'Cassandra' database and find the median and standard deviatan of the data.
 (Work in progress)

 * Stream processing algorithm: For the stream processing,events consumed from the RabbitMQ are streamed to the second spark cluster directly via socket port `8080`.
-A socker connection is established between the consumer and the spark in the 'socket_client.py' file.
+A socker connection is established between the consumer and the spark in the [socket_client.py](metrics_computer/socket_client.py) file.
 Consumer pushes each montioring event into this socker.
-The 'streaming_processor.py' consumes these events and we calculate the number of records in every 10 second window.
+The [streaming_processor.py](metrics_computer/streaming_processor.py) consumes these events and we calculate the number of records in every 10 second window.
 They are printed once every 5 second.
-This is acheived by `countByWindow` function the `DStream`.
+This is acheived by [countByWindow](https://spark.apache.org/docs/latest/streaming-programming-guide.html#transformations-on-dstreams) function of the [DStream](https://spark.apache.org/docs/latest/streaming-programming-guide.html#discretized-streams-dstreams).
 An exemplary sucessful metric can be [found here](https://github.com/rug-sc/2020_group_06_s4210875_s4199456_s4208110/blob/stream-batch-processing/resources/success.log#L3739)

 ### Dependencies